Monday, July 29, 2024

 Psalm 2:10-11 -- "Now therefore, O kings, be wise; be warned, O rulers of the earth.
 Serve the Lord with fear, and rejoice with trembling."

 What an incredibly ironic photo of Trump’s shooter.
+Notice the President on his shirt.

 I love Meagan Kelly's coverage on everything!